kanishka-linux/kawaii-player/README.md

 Once video is opened, if it not focussed then take mouse pointer over the video.
 It will set focus on the video.
 Once the video is focussed, most of the mpv and mplayer shortcuts will work.
 There is no volume slider, it's volume will be in sync with global volume.
 So global volume key will work.
 If user has setup d-bus shortcut keys for play/pause/next/previous then they will also work.

 There is no fullscreen button.
-People have to use keyboard shortcut(f:fullscreen).
+People have to use keyboard shortcut(f:fullscreen) or double click.

 From version 2.4 onwards, the application can accept keyboard shortcuts as defined in mpv's input.conf file.
 By default it will read input.conf file located at **'~/.config/kawaii-player/src/input.conf'**.
 Users can customize this file as per their preferences.
 If the file is deleted or some shortcuts are not defined there then it will try to behave as per input.conf located at **'~/.config/mpv/input.conf'** or will start accepting mpv's default keybindings.
 In order to use this feature, users need to enter **'MPV_INPUT_CONF=True'**, in the file **'~/.config/kawaii-player/other_options.txt'**.
 Once MPV_INPUT_CONF is set to True, the application will respect mpv's input.conf and its default keybindings.
 This feature will work with latest version of mpv (most probably version 0.23+).